wpswings/woo-gift-cards-lite/readme.md

 ## KEY FEATURES OF FREE GIFT CARDS FOR WOOCOMMERCE PLUGIN
+* **Check Gift Card Balance (New):**The Gift Card for WooCommerce plugin will enable you to effortlessly create a personalized page where users can conveniently check their gift card balance.
+By simply entering their recipient address and coupon code, they will instantly be provided with the exact amount on their gift card.

 * **Pre-Loaded & Custom Gift Card WooCommerce Templates:** Create gift certificates with templates for Mother’s Day, Christmas, Gift for You, etc. Additionally, you can upload custom card templates.

 * **Group Gifting Cards for Collective Gifting (Pro):**You can create group gifting cards enabling your customers to organize collective gifting and send email invitations to their friends and family for contribution.